 One promising solution to overtourism is the management of visitor flows rather than restricting overall tourism levels.
 This approach aims to distribute visitors more evenly across different times and locations, reducing the impact on overcrowded areas.
 Local governments worldwide are gradually adopting this approach, and examples of success can already be found.

-, for instance, has been particularly successful in managing large tourist populations.
+China, for instance, has been particularly successful in managing large tourist populations.
 At the Leshan Giant Buddha for instance, the municipal government created adjacent attractions to disperse crowds and installed technology to monitor the flow of visitors.
 Such strategies not only reduce congestion but also enhance visitor experiences.

 Similarly, in the small French village of Saint Guilhem le Désert, changes to traffic flow were implemented after an ambulance was delayed due to congestion.
-Now, visitors are directed to park outside the village and use transport options, such as bicycles or electric buses, to enter.
+Now, visitors are directed to park outside the village and use sustainable transport options, such as bicycles or electric buses, to enter.
 These measures have improved both safety and visitor experience, while also protecting the town’s heritage.

 Technology’s Role in Tourism Management